SuyueYuan/strain_perturbation_atomic_virial_stress/README.md

 ### Files:
-- lammps.in: Main LAMMPS script for performing strain perturbation and dumping per-atom energy and Voronoi volume, applicable to any classical/ML many-body potentials.
+- lammps.in: Main LAMMPS script for performing strain perturbation and dumping per-atom energy and Voronoi volume.
+The example script uses the SNAP potential for Si simulation results, but the application can be extend to any classical/ML many-body potentials.
 - purterb_strain.in: Subriutines read by lammps.in.
 - diff_virial.py: Python script for post-processing LAMMPS dump files for finite difference calculations.
 - parity_plots.ipynb: Jupyter notebook for generating parity plots comparing SP method results with those from the rigid pairwise virial formulation.